TacoHelm/Battleship/Pseudocode.md

 Initialize 2 new Players call placeFleet call game.loop

 UI
-Container div for the entire game
+Divs:
+Container
-  Title div
+  Title
-  Message div
+  Message
-  Human board
+  player
+    name
+    fleet
-  Computer board
+    board
       A grid of 10 x 10 divs in arrays humanFields or humanBoard With classes human/computer, not-hit, ship/empty, and xy00 with 00 the X and Y coordinates With event listener that calls a playerTurn

 setHit(name, [x, y])          Changes the class from not-hit to hit for the field [x, y] in board of name setMessage(string)            Adds the message to a message queue to be displayed in messageBox div at least 2.5s and highlighted with class new for 2.5s.